 The Corporation entered into an employment agreement for an indeterminate term with Mr. Paul Lévesque on March 1, 2020.
-Mr. Lévesque's employment agreement provides for the payment of an annual base salary of CAD 775,000, subject to review on an annual basis by the Board, and the payment of an annual bonus of 75% of his annual base salary conditional upon his attainment of annual objectives set by the Board.
-The employment agreement also provided that he would be entitled to receive a number of options on the Commencement Date.
-On April 15, 2020, he was granted 487,421 options.
-See "Inducement Options" above.
-In addition, Mr. Lévesque's employment agreement provides that he is entitled to participate in any incentive program developed by the Board or any committee thereof and, as such, to receive up to 100% of the value of his annual base salary in the form of options.
+Mr. Lévesque's employment agreement provides for the payment of an annual base salary, which was set at CAD 850,666 for the fiscal year ended on November 30, 2022, and which is subject to review on an annual basis by the Board, and the payment of an annual bonus of 75% of his annual base salary conditional upon his attainment of annual objectives set by the Board.
+In addition, Mr. Lévesque's employment agreement provides that he is entitled to participate in any incentive program developed by the Board or any committee thereof and, as such, to receive up to 100% of the value of his annual base salary in the form of options granted under the Option Plan.
 Mr. Lévesque agreed to non-competition, non-solicitation, non-disclosure and assignment of intellectual property provisions in favour of the Corporation.
-The Corporation agreed to provide limited financial assistance to Mr. Lévesque with respect to tax advice, the close-out of his lease in New York and his relocation to Montreal.
+The Corporation agreed to provide a limited annual stipend to Mr. Lévesque with respect to tax advice, medical expenses which would not be covered under the Corporation's group benefit plan, or any other ancillary matter.
 The Corporation also agreed to fund Mr. Lévesque's Canadian registered retirement savings plan up to the full amount prescribed under applicable laws.
 Mr. Lévesque can terminate his employment agreement at any time upon four (4) weeks prior written notice to the Corporation.
 The Corporation can terminate Mr. Lévesque's employment agreement with cause.
-The termination of Mr. Lévesque's employment agreement by the Corporation without just and sufficient cause will entitle Mr. Lévesque to receive an amount equal to eighteen (18) months of his then annual base salary plus an amount equal to 150% of his annual bonus target, calculated at a rate of 75% of his then annual base salary.
-In the event of a "Change of Control" of the Corporation resulting in the termination of Mr. Lévesque's employment without just and sufficient cause occurring within twenty-four (24) months of such "Change of Control", Mr. Lévesque will be entitled to receive (i) 200% of his annual base salary, (ii) 200% of his annual bonus target calculated at a rate of 75% of his then annual base salary, and (iii) the cash value of his benefits calculated over a twenty-four-month period preceding his termination following such "Change of Control".
+The termination of Mr. Lévesque's employment agreement by the Corporation without just and sufficient cause will entitle Mr. Lévesque to receive an amount equal to eighteen (18) months of his then annual base salary plus an amount equal to 150% of his annual bonus target, calculated at a rate of 75% on his then annual base salary.
+In the event of a "Change of Control" of the Corporation resulting in the termination of Mr. Lévesque's employment without just and sufficient cause occurring within twenty-four (24) months of such "Change of Control", Mr. Lévesque will be entitled to receive (i) 200% of his then annual base salary, (ii) 200% of his annual bonus target calculated at a rate of 75% on his then annual base salary, and (iii) the cash value of his benefits calculated over a twenty-four-month period preceding the date of his termination.
 All of his unvested options will also become vested.
-In the event of the termination of the employment agreement by Mr. Lévesque, at his sole discretion, within a twelve-month period following the occurrence of a "Change of Control" of the Corporation, Mr. Lévesque will be entitled to receive (i) 100% of his annual base salary, (ii) 100% of his annual bonus target calculated on his then annual base salary, and (iii) the cash value of his benefits calculated over a twelve-month period preceding his termination following such "Change of Control".
+Mr. Lévesque is entitled to terminate his employment agreement at his sole discretion within twelve (12) months following the occurrence of a "Change of Control" of the Corporation.
+In such circumstance, Mr. Lévesque will be entitled to receive (i) 100% of his then annual base salary, (ii) 100% of his annual bonus target calculated on his then annual base salary, and (iii) the cash value of his benefits calculated over a twelve-month period preceding the date of his termination.
 All of his unvested options will also become vested.
 In Mr. Lévesque's employment agreement, a "Change of Control" is defined as the acquisition by a third party, acting alone or in concert with one or more persons, by way of takeover, merger, amalgamation, arrangement or other similar transactions, of (i) more than forty percent (40%) of the Common Shares of the Corporation or (ii) more than forty percent (40%) of the economic value of the Corporation.